Alfresco/alfresco-js-api/README.md

 createFolder(name, relativePath, nodeId, opts)

->createFolder
-returns a promise that is resolved if the folder is created and {error} if rejected.
+>createFolder return a promise that is resolved if the folder is created and {error} if rejected.

 ```javascript